FIFO oil and gas jobs are some of the most recognized rotational jobs in the energy industry.

 Trade workers may support:

 If you are building toward a FIFO oil and gas career, trades can be a strong long-term route.
-Clasva’s overview of trade jobs and guide to jobs that can’t be outsourced are good supporting resources for this path.
+Clasva’s overview of trade jobs and guide to high-paying jobs that are hard to outsource are useful supporting resources for this path.

 Some FIFO oil and gas roles require engineering, technical, or scientific expertise.